maurovanetti/inkfungus-template/Assets/InkFungus/Documentation/README.txt

 Installation:
 - Install the Ink-Fungus Gateway in the Assets folder of the Unity project.

-The documentation is provided as a playable Unity project.
+The documentation is provided as a playable Unity project or a static PDF.
 Open <Project folder>/Assets/Documentation/Interactive Documentation.unity
+Open <Project folder>/Assets/Documentation/Static Documentation.pdf

 Contribute:
 - Fork https://github.com/maurovanetti/inkfungus/